 Final payment due

-Please see Terms & Conditions for fitness levels definitions.
+Please see Terms & Conditions for fitness level definitions.

-Azerbaijan and Armenia – Australian passport holders require a tourist visa.
+Azerbaijan – Australian passport holders require a tourist visa.
 Visas are obtained online prior to departure.
 Renaissance Tours will assist you with the application process.

-Georgia – No visa required for Australian passport holders.
+Georgia and Armenia – No visa required for Australian passport holders.